lextudio/sharpsnmp_docs/library/tutorials/aes.rst

 Providers on Bouncy Castle
 --------------------------
-Bouncy Castle is an open source library that implements many algorithms, including AES CFB.
+Bouncy Castle is an open source library that implements many algorithms, including DES and AES(CFB).

-The NuGet package ``SharpSnmpLib.BouncyCastle`` ships AES privacy providers which are based on Bouncy Castle.
+The NuGet package ``SharpSnmpLib.BouncyCastle`` ships DES/AES privacy providers which are based on Bouncy Castle.
 They can be used on .NET Core.

 .. note:: Compared to built-in providers, these are slower due to Bouncy Castle implementation.
 So this extra package should only be used when necessary.

+.. note:: AES privacy providers are available in 10.0.9 release.

+.. note:: DES privacy provider is planned for 10.0.10 release.

 The following code shows how to test native AES support, and choose the right provider.